 11.22.6.4 Measurement exchange

 The time windows during which Fine Timing Measurement frames are sent are known as burst instances.
+Fine Timing Measurement frames other than the Initial Fine Timing Measurement frame shall not be sent outside burst instances.
 The timing of the burst instances is defined by the following parameters: